jlevy/og-equity-compensation/README.md

 shares of stock on a future date.
 Each unit represents one share of stock or the cash value of one share of stock that you will receive in the future.
-(They’re called *units* since they are not stock or stock options, but another thing altogether that is contractually linked to the value of stock.)
+(They’re called *units* since they are neither stock nor stock options, but another thing altogether that is contractually linked to the value of stock.)

 🄳 The date on which you receive the shares or cash payment for RSUs is known as the